Martin (1977 film): Legacy

+American film critic Danny Peary included an essay on Martin in his book Cult Movies 3 (1988).

 In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who had worked within the horror genre.
 They were asked to vote for their top horror films.
 Martin placed at number 87 on their top 100 list.

 British synth pop/avant-garde band Soft Cell wrote a 10:16 song entitled "Martin" inspired by this film.
 Only available as a 12" single bundled with initial copies of their 1983 album, The Art of Falling Apart, it was included as a bonus track when the album was released on CD.

-Upon Romero's passing, Ben Sachs of The Chicago Reader wrote about the film calling it "perhaps the most emotional in Romero's career."
+Upon Romero's death, Ben Sachs of The Chicago Reader wrote about the film calling it "perhaps the most emotional in Romero's career."
 Jez Winship authored a monograph entitled Martin, an analysis on the film published by Electric Dreamhouse.

+Director's cut

-In October 2021, a 16mm print of the black-and-white director's cut, previously believed to be lost, was located, and will undergo restoration.
+In October 2021, a 16mm print of the black-and-white director's cut, previously believed to be lost, was located.
+Approximately 150 minutes in length, this print features different opening and end credits, entirely unique scenes (in comparison to the theatrical cut), extended violence and nudity, alternative edits and voiceovers, as well as a dramaturgically different ending.

+In July 2022, the reels were auctioned off to a private bidder for 51,200 USD.
+However, this print may not be exhibited as the immaterial property rights belong to New Amsterdam Entertainment.

+Prior to the auction, The George A. Romero Foundation issued a statement saying that the reels ought to be installed within the George A. Romero Archival Collection at the University of Pittsburgh Library System (ULS) for restoration, preservation, and research purposes.